Purpose of Position

 Racine, WI (RAC).

-The aircraft will fly with 2 PICs and 1 dedicated maintenance technician under P135 regulations.
-The aircraft will fly approximately 200 hrs/yr of retail charter, and 100 hrs/yr for the Owner(s).
+This account will have 3 pilots and a dedicated maintenance technician, flying approximately 200 hrs/yr of retail charter, and 100 hrs/yr for the Owner(s).

 Tasks and Responsibilities